syncfusion-content/javascript-docs/js/Chart/Chart-Dimensions.md

 ## Setting size in pixels

-You can also set the chart dimension using **size** property of the chart.
+You can also set the chart dimension by using the **size** property of the chart.

 {% highlight js %}